+The best car insurance companies in California for seniors are Geico, CSAA, and USAA.
 The best car insurance for seniors in California is affordable, yet provides enough coverage to keep up with the changing needs of older drivers.
 Seniors get into more car accidents than middle-aged drivers, for example.
 About 10% of fatal crashes in California involve a driver who is at least 65 years old.
 This is why older drivers may see their rates go up for the first time in decades.

 The best car insurance companies in California provide a hassle-free claims process and top-notch customer service.
 They also have discounts for seniors who take a defensive driving course and low-mileage or usage-based coverage for retirees who are no longer commuting to work every day.